buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcMobileTelecommunicationsApplianceTypeEnum.md

 # IfcMobileTelecommunicationsApplianceTypeEnum

-The IfcMobileTelecommunicationsApplianceTypeEnum defines the range of different types of mobile telecommunications appliance that can be specified.
+The IfcMobileTelecommunicationsApplianceTypeEnum defines the range of different types of mobile telecommunications appliance that can be specified.<!-- end of definition -->

 ## Items